Common Insect Pests

 PRECAUTIONS YOU CAN TAKE WHEN IN AREAS WHERE TICKS MAY BE PRESENT

-- Wear long-sleeved shirts and blouse trousers/pants in your socks or
+- Wear long-sleeved shirts and blouse trousers/pants in your socks or boots.

 - Wear light colored clothing.
 Light colors make it easier to see ticks.

 - Use a repellent such as Teet.
 Apply to pants, socks and shoes.